cmusser/periodic/README.md

 - `stop`: The task command will not be invoked on the interval, but existing ones will run to completion.
-This is similar to being paused, but it marks the task in a way that, once all tasks are in this mode, `periodic` will exit.
+This is similar to being paused, but it marks the task in a way that, once all tasks are in this mode and all invocations are completed, `periodic` will exit.
 The purpose of this is to provide a graceful shutdown of the tasks.

 ### File-based

 If a file named `control.yaml` exists in the current working directory of `periodic` and is of the form shown, below, the tasks modes can be specified explicitly.
-The file looks like:
+Entries in the file looks like:
-<task-name>: <run|pause|stop>
+`task-name`: `<run|pause|stop>`

 ### Signal-based

-As a convenience, the mode of all tasks can be controlle by sending a signal to the `periodic` process:
+As a convenience, the mode of all tasks can be controlled by sending a signal to the `periodic` process:

 - `SIGUSR1`: pause all tasks